 I was waiting to post on this until I got more information.
 Fortunately, The Oregonian put up this obituary just one week after Lillanna's death, along with a more recent photo than the ones I had.
 I knew Lillanna personally as the foundress of the Sisters For Christian Community.
 She was an amazing woman and I count myself fortunate to have known her.

 SFCC (Sisters For Christian Community), Lillanna Kopp, 91, Nov.
 25, 1919 April 24, 2011 Lillanna Kopp was born in Bozeman, Mont., the youngest child of John and Leila Shotwell Kopp.
 A 1937 graduate of Portland's Roosevelt High School, Lillanna later entered the Convent of the Sisters of Holy Names in Marylhurst, taking the name of Sister Mary Audrey with her vows.
 She went on to earn degrees in education and psychology from Marylhurst College and Seattle University respectively.
-She earned her doctorate degree in sociology from St. Louis University in 1960, where she was the first female recipient of a teaching fellowship from the previously all-male educational institution.
+She earned her doctoral degree in sociology from St. Louis University in 1960, where she was the first female recipient of a teaching fellowship from the previously all-male educational institution.

 Lillanna went on to have a very successful career as both a teacher and a scholar.
 She taught at almost every level of schooling including St. Peter, Our Lady of the Lake, and The Madeleine School of the greater Portland area, and St. Mary's of Medford.
 In addition, she was the principal at The Christie School and the Job Corps director of Center Life at Tongue Point Women's Center.
 Lillanna also held teaching positions in sociology and anthropology at Webster College, Marylhurst College, the World Campus Afloat for Chapman College and Portland Community College.
 Her commitment to education was only surpassed by her commitment to social justice and religious life.
 In 1961, she served as a delegate to the General Assembly of the U.S. Commission on UNESCO, and in 1965, actively participated in the civil rights movement as one of the founding members of the Traveling Workshop in Inter-Group Relations sponsored by The National Catholic Conference for Interracial Justice (NCCIJ).
 She went on to be named the Director of Research and Curriculum for the Education Department of the NCCIJ in 1968.